Approximate Border Location

 Historical and Geopolitical Context

 Shaped by the 1869 Atrek River agreement, this crossing along the 1,148-km Iran-Turkmenistan border became vital post-Russian conquest of Central Asia.
-Reopened in 2020 after COVID closures, it saw over 100% export growth by 2025, with extended hours agreed in January 2025 to boost trade.
+Reopened in 2020 after COVID closures, it saw continued export growth by 2025, with extended hours agreed in January 2025 to boost trade.
 Turkmenistan’s strict visa policies and Iran’s role in the North-South Transport Corridor make it significant, though non-contact cargo swaps persist due to lingering restrictions.
 Its proximity to Ashgabat (40 km) adds strategic weight, supporting regional trade initiatives.

 Crossing Procedures and Wait Times